Skip to Main Content

 Add works to ORCID record

-1. Add works by Search & Link from other databases (e.g. Crossref, DataCite)
+1. Add works using Search & Link Wizard to pull in works from other databases (e.g. Crossref, DataCite)

 3. Import and export works via BibTeX

-You can also set up auto updates by providing your iD and granting permissions to trusted organizations to add data to your record and do auto update
+You can also set up auto updates by providing your iD and granting permissions to trusted organizations so that they can add data to your ORCID record automatically.

 Adding trusted individuals